 We have always had feedback that Rhino mudguards stand the test of time.
 For fleet owners and drivers this leads to a lower total cost of ownership as Rhino mudguards don’t have to be replaced as regularly as other inferior mudguards.
 This means that trucks and trailers can do what they are designed for – be on the road rather than in the repair shop.

-Paying a few dollars less for a “cheap” (inferior) mudguard can result in hundreds or thousands of dollars in costs later when the mudguards need to be replaced.
-These costs are three-fold:
+Paying a few dollars less for a “cheap” (inferior) mudguard can result in hundreds or thousands of dollars in costs when the mudguards need to be replaced.
+These costs are four-fold:

-- costs of repair work replacing products and the labour to do this.
+- costs of repair work including replacing products and the labour.

 - downtime for drivers, reducing productivity.